Common thorn apple

 Distribution

-As a warm sprout, the common datura emerges relatively late and can therefore be found in fields, especially in summer annual crops such as corn, soybean, potato, sunflower, millet, but also in field vegetables.
+As a heat germinator, datura emerges relatively late and can therefore be found in fields, particularly in summer annual crops such as maize, soya beans, potatoes, sunflowers and millet, but also in field vegetables.

-Especially in field crops with a low growth height, the common datura can develop an enormous competitive power and cause high yield and quality losses.
-Much more problematic is the fact that the entire plant is highly toxic, as it contains organic compounds(tropane alkaloids).
-Contamination also occurs when seeds come into contact with plant parts and plant juices of the (green) datura during harvesting.
-Relatively small amounts of these alkaloids, when ingested with food, can cause poisoning (sensory deprivation, nausea, drowsiness, respiratory paralysis) in humans and animals.
+Especially in field crops with a low growth height, the common datura can develop enormous competitive power and cause high yield losses.
+A much more problematic aspect is that the entire plant is highly toxic, as it contains organic compounds(tropane alkaloids).
+Contamination occurs when the harvested crop comes into contact with plant parts and plant juices of the (green) datura during harvesting.
+Relatively small amounts of these alkaloids can lead to poisoning (sensory illusions, nausea, drowsiness, respiratory paralysis) if ingested with food.

 Prevention and control